daid/LADXR/docs/hack0.md

 I guess this is why you see address `$2100` being used for bank switching.
 It switches banks on all MBCs.

+As I didn't want people to play the whole game of FFA (as it's too long for something like this) I patched the script where you exit after defeating the first boss twice.
+Normally you jump out of the castle.
+Instead, I just made it jump to the ending credits instead.
+This was relatively straightforward.

 ## Problem three...
 CGB

 Final problem before we can start putting this all together.
 LADX is running in GBC mode.
 FFA normally runs in classic mode.
 If we run FFA in GBC mode we get...